 Susan Pryor, M.S. ’09, a kindergarten teacher at Erie, leads her class’s chant:

 Donde quiera que vamos

 Erie is a bilingual charter school predominantly serving Latino students in Chicago’s Humboldt Park neighborhood.
 The kindergarteners call themselves “children of Loyola,” because every classroom at Erie is named after a different university — a nod to the school’s goal of putting all students on the path to higher education.

 “The commitment to graduating college-bound, bilingual, biliterate, and bicultural students is held by everyone, the teachers, the administration, the board,” says Pryor.
 “Everyone is on the same page.”

-Erie, which partners with Erikson’s New Schools Project, is a model of bilingual education.
+Erie, which partners with Erikson’s New Schools Project [Editor’s note: now Language and Literacy Partners], is a model of bilingual education.
 However, there is no school system-wide commitment to high-quality biliteracy.
 Erikson seeks to change this by developing policies, practices, and teacher preparation programs to help meet these students’ unique needs.

 DLL education in Illinois